 COVID-19 Frequently Asked Questions

 Can I travel to Stowe, Vermont?
-What are the quarantine restrictions?

 What should I expect when I arrive in Stowe?

 - Practice good hygiene.

 - View updates to area business operations and event schedules for lodging, restaurants, retail, activities/attractions and events.

 We are actively monitoring the fast-evolving circumstances around Coronavirus and will actively communicate with guests if the situation changes.
 The Town of Stowe and key officials are in communication about ongoing developments for COVID-19.
 View ways you can connect with Stowe businesses.
 We encourage travelers to Stowe, and elsewhere, to observe guidance from official organizations about travel plans.
 Read the CDC guidelines on Travel in the U.S.